Our Staff

 Erinn Sharpe

-Erinn Sharpe is the Engagement Coordinator at CCNB.
+Erinn Sharpe is the engagement co-ordinator at the Conservation Council.
 Raised on the Fundy coast, Erinn has an immense connection to the freshwater and saltwater ecosystems that make up New Brunswick.
-A BAA graduate of the University of New Brunswick, Erinn’s educational focus was on environmental intersectionality and how media plays a major role in how New Brunswickers are informed about their local ecosystems.
+A graduate of the University of New Brunswick, Erinn’s educational focus was on environmental intersectionality and how media plays a major role in how New Brunswickers are informed about their local ecosystems.

 Their previous work with Ocean Wise Conservation Association, connected them with fantastic facilitators across Canada and worked with youth to foster a sense of reciprocity with the land they call home.
 Having programmed throughout the Wabanakik region, Erinn brings a collective approach to environmentalism with a strong respect for traditional knowledge.
 A lifelong learner, Erinn is always eager to connect through shared and differential experiences on this land.